femans/hanabi/README.md

 Hanabi cardgame for 2-5 players
 ======
 gameplay stolen from a cardgame owned by my brother; hope copyright holders will not be sad, but this game was never intended for any competitive use. this was a project to learn how to use node.js, mongodb.
 I am also learning a lot about frontend, which is not really my thing.
+Project was written mainly in one long breath with some features/bugfix done after.

 A lot can still be improved, but the game in its simplicity works.